thecloudsphere/documentation/docs/getting-started.md

 ```
 tcsctl login
-Password:
 Logged in successfully.
 ```

-The list of visible projects allows you to check whether the login was successful.
+The list of usable projects allows you to check whether the login was successful.

 ```